learn-vuejs/vue-patterns/docs/patterns/README.md

 ### Render Props

 In most cases, you can use scoped slots instead of render props.
-But, it might be useful in some case.
+But, it might be useful in some cases.

 with `SFC`